ibm-cloud-docs/vpc/backup_service_vpc_view_policy.md

 {: #backup-view-plans-cli}

 Run the `ibmcloud is backup-policy-plans` and specify the either the policy ID or policy name to see all plans created for this policy.
 This example specifies the policy ID.
 The backup plan uses a CRON expression to schedule backups.

-For Beta, you can have one plan per policy.
-{: note}

 ```text
 ibmcloud is backup-policy-plans POLICY_ID|POLICY_NAME [--output JSON] [-q, --quiet]